 Overview of Epigenetics

-Epigenetic changes established during differentiation or by environmental factors may be permanent in an individual.
-When an epigenetic change is established in a cell, this affected cell will divide by mitosis, and the epigenetic changes are preserved in the daughter cells.
-This allows daughter cells to remember the epigenetic changes of the parental cell.
+Epigenetic changes established during embryonic development or by environmental factors are often permanent in the individual.
+For example, when an epigenetic change is established in a cell, this affected cell divides by mitosis, and the epigenetic changes are preserved in the daughter cells.
+This allows daughter cells to "remember" the epigenetic changes of the parental cell.
 Even though the epigenetic changes may be permanent in the individual, most epigenetic changes are erased during gamete formation and as a result, are not passed on to offspring.
-An exception to this general rule is genomic imprinting (see above).
+An exception to this general rule is genomic imprinting (see below).

 - What epigenetic process occurs during gamete formation?

 - What is meant by epigenetic inheritance?